allengblack/SecurePrivacyAPI/README.md

 #### The BinaryString Project contains an implementation of a function that solves the following problem:
 ```
 We define the following:
 - A binary string is a string consisting only of 0's and/or 1's.
 For example, 01011, 1111, and 00 are all binary strings.
-- Theprefix of a string is any substring of the string that includes the beginning of the string.
+- The prefix of a string is any substring of the string that includes the beginning of the string.
 For example, the prefixes of 11010 are 1, 11, 110, 1101, and 11010.

 We consider a non-empty binary string to be good if the following two conditions are true:
 1. The number of 0's is equal to the number of 1's.